 You may need to consult with your GP for a referral to a mental health professional.
 As with many other specialists, the demand for therapists might sometimes lead to longer waiting periods for appointments.

 In the case of a mental health crisis where immediate support is needed, there are helplines and hotlines available.
 One may turn to organisations like Telefonseelsorge for support when in distress.
-You can be assured that all mental health professionals adhere to strict confidentiality rules.
-The only exception is if there is a risk of danger to yourself or others.

 Summary